Ewicks/Ivory-e-commerce/TESTING.md

 - Here the two elements side by side of the title Ivory are not centered like the title ivory is.
 I tried aligning the items center using flexbox.

 ![Bug](docs/images/unfixed-bug-header.png)

-- The toast notification does not update image but updates the title when adding item of clothing to basket.

-- Number of comments will be the same for all products